0xPlaygrounds/ecosystem_stats/README.md

 3. Add your custom domain (e.g., `ecosystem-stats.arc.fun`)
 4. Follow Vercel's instructions to set up the required DNS records (typically a CNAME record)

+## Live Metrics Pipeline

+Automated GitHub workflows run the Python scripts under `metrics/` and `api/`.
+These fetch stats from GitHub, Telegram, X and the Solana blockchain.
+Updated metrics and achievement files are written to the `data/` directory and committed back to the repository so the dashboard always serves fresh data.

+### Required GitHub Secrets

+- `TELEGRAM_BOT_TOKEN` and `GROUP_CHAT_ID`
+- `DISCORD_BOT_TOKEN` and `DISCORD_CHANNEL_ID`
+- `REPO` – repository in `owner/name` form
+- `HELIUS_API_KEY` and `TOKEN_ADDRESS`

 ## Project Structure

 - `index.html` - Main dashboard layout and content
 - `dashboard.js` - JavaScript for dashboard interactivity and chart rendering
 - `styles.css` - Custom styles beyond Tailwind
 - `logos/` - Directory containing partner and project logos
-- `stars_data.csv` - Historical GitHub star data

 ## Customizing the Dashboard

-To update the dashboard with new data:

-1. Replace `stars_data.csv` with updated GitHub star metrics
+To update logos or project information manually:

-2. Update partner logos in the `logos/` directory
+1. Update partner logos in the `logos/` directory
-3. Modify project details in the Arc Ecosystem section as needed
+2. Modify project details in the Arc Ecosystem section as needed

+All metrics JSON files in `data/` are automatically updated by the GitHub workflows described below.

 ## License